Documentation

 acme_server An embedded ACME server

-basicauth Enforces HTTP Basic Authentication
+basic_auth Enforces HTTP Basic Authentication

 bind Customize the server's socket address